-On the transformer there is a dot at one end of each winding's symbol.
+On the transformer there is a dot at one end of each

+winding's symbol.
 If the dots are aligned, the phase will stay the same.
-Thus by feeding a + phase signal into pin 1 with the dot and we use the pin with the dot on the secondary as the "hot" lead, phase will be maintained through the transformer.
+Thus by feeding a + phase signal into pit 1 with the dot and we make the pin with the dot on the secondary is the "hot" lead, phase will be maintained through the transformer.
 Or if pins 4 and 5 were reversed then the output signal would be of inverted phase.
 But here we wanted phase to be maintained.
 These dots or some other indication may or may not be on the actual transformer.
-The spec sheet may have to be consulted to avoid accidentally reversing phase.

-For the output stage you would normally expect the + phase to come out to the upper device and the - to the lower.
+On the output stage you would normally expect the + phase to come out to the upper device and the - to the lower.
 However it did not turn out that way.
 While a phase inverting stage could have been placed ahead of the output, this adds extra cost, noise and distortion.
-So in this case pins 2 and 3 of the XLR output connector were merely swapped to bring things back in phase.
-Pin2 is always the + phase output on a balanced line.
+So in this case pins 2 and 3 were merely swapped to bring things back in phase.
+Pin2 to always be the + phase output on a balanced line.
 The criss crossing of the lines seems clumsy but it does not hurt anything.
-Each device does not care of it is in phase or of inverted phase.

-Therefore, go through the schematic of the Voco Loco and other products to see how the phase was marked on lines and what sort of circuits invert and do not invert the signal.
+Therefore, go through the schematic of the

+Voco Loco and other products to see how the phase was marked on lines and what sort of circuits invert and do not invert the signal.

-Here is a handy circuit that is in the Bassbone OD.
+Here is a handy circuit that is in the Bassbone OVD.

-Normally 2 op amps are used to produce in phase and out of phase signals to chose from in making a phase inversion switch.
-In this circuit when the phase switch is in the rest position, when open, the phase of the output is in phase with the input.
+Normally 2 op amps are used to have an in phase and out of phase signal to chose from in making a phase inversion switch.
+In this circuit when the phase switch is in the rest position, open the when phase of the output is in phase with the input.
 This is indicated with the + sign on that pin of the switch.
 When the switch is closed, the opamp becomes a phase inverter as indicated on the activated position with a - symbol.
-The two gangs of the switch are in parallel merely because we had a spare gang on the switch.
-With both in parallel the switch will last longer before it becomes noisy from corrosion.
+The two gangs of the switch are in parallel merely because we had a spare gang on the switch because with both in parallel the switch will last longer before it becomes noisy from corrosion.
 It is best if all 4 resistors are the same value and 1% tolerance.
-The 47.5K resistor on the input is there just to give a ground path for the bias currents of the op amp inputs and to set a ground reference.
-The output capacitor and resistor R43 are there to prevent a thump when the switch is pressed as with some op-amps there could be a DC level shift.
-Pins 7 and 8 on the switch are the metal switch body and are grounded so that hum will not be picked up in the switch itself.
+The 47.5K resistor is there just to give a ground path for the bias currents of the op amp inputs and to set a ground reference.